 Customers aren’t just interested in what the product is.
 They also want to know how it’s going to help them.

 It’s time to discuss the benefits and features of the product or service.
 Keep in mind that benefits and explanation need not be discrete sections.
 You can blend the two.

-Notice how Litmus uses the following benefit explanation, using a negative reality: “Your emails won’t get read if they’re not in the inbox.”
+Notice how Litmus uses the following benefit explanation using negative reality: “Your emails won’t get read if they’re not in the inbox.”

-Oink, a money management service geared toward teens, points out the following benefit in their longform landing page.
+Oink, a money management service geared toward teens, points out the following benefit on their long-form landing page.

 Like the explanation section, your benefits section can be as long as necessary.

 The exact position of testimonials on the landing page is up for debate.
 I suggest putting them closer to the end because they are one of the most compelling persuasive features in conversion optimization.

 Disruptive Advertising has a spread of customer testimonials in two sections.
 Written testimonials are at the top, and video testimonials are near the bottom.
 Here are their written testimonials.

 And here are the video testimonials:

 And explanation of features and benefits always helps to persuade, but testimonials have the most profound impact upon a user.